stefanwalther/es6-debug-webstorm/README.md

-# Debugging ES6 in Webstorm
+# Debugging ES6 in WebStorm

-> Just a short reminder for myself how to get debugging to work in Webstorm with ES6.
+> Just a short reminder for myself how to get debugging to work in WebStorm with ES6.
 > If it helps also you, then great! ;-)

 **Folder structure** being used: